 - AOA, American Osteopathic Association

 Achieving one of these certifications means that the doctor has shown through education, experience, passing an exam which is an exceptional understanding of the specialty.
 Therefore, they are qualified to diagnose and treat addiction as well as the psychiatric and physical issues related to long-term abuse of drugs and alcohol.
 These addiction specialists can make a difference in the lives of those working to overcome substance use issues.

 What Should You Expect in an Addiction Specialist?

 In addition to the expected medical and psychiatric knowledge, a specialty in addiction requires many other skills.
 An addiction specialist will have the following:

 - The ability to recognize and diagnose addiction as a primary brain illness, prescribe appropriate treatment for patients and families, and perform and train others in screening, intervention, and referral to treatment.

 - A capacity for treating patients and families with empathy and motivating them to seek the right appropriate treatments.

-- The knowledge and experience to address medical and psychiatric conditions typical of addicts as well as withdrawal symptoms.
+- The knowledge and experience to address medical and psychiatric conditions typical of those who struggle with addiction as well as withdrawal symptoms.